openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

-Language models supported by Tesseract are stored by default in `$MPF_HOME/plugins/TesseractOCRTextDetection/tessdata` directory and script models are stored in `tessdata/script`.
-Users can set a new tessdata directory by modifying the MODELS_DIR_PATH job property.
-Once set, the component will look for tessdata files in `[MODELS_DIR_PATH]/TesseractOCRTextDetection/tessdata`.
+Language models supported by Tesseract are stored by default in `$MPF_HOME/plugins/TesseractOCRTextDetection/tessdata` directory and script models are stored in `tessdata/script` subdirectory.
+Users can set a new tessdata directory by modifying the MODELS_DIR_PATH and TESSDATA_MODELS_SUBDIRECTORY job properties.
+Once set, the component will look for tessdata files in `<MODELS_DIR_PATH>/<TESSDATA_MODELS_SUBDIRECTORY>`.

+Please note that existing models will be cached by the component using the model's language, `MODELS_DIR_PATH`, and `TESSDATA_MODELS_SUBDIRECTORY` as the identifier.
+Updating `MODELS_DIR_PATH` or `TESSDATA_MODELS_SUBDIRECTORY` in a subsequent job run will result in new language models placed into the cache.

+If the contents of `<MODELS_DIR_PATH>/<TESSDATA_MODELS_SUBDIRECTORY>` are modified after the Tesseract Component has been started, a cached model based on the previous contents will be used.
+To get the Tesseract Component to recognized the changed files, it must be restarted.

 By default, the component will first check for models in the MODELS_DIR_PATH followed by the default tessdata path.
 Please ensure that any language models that run together are stored together in the same